tkareine/jekyll-minibundle/README.md

 There are no runtime dependencies, except for the minification tool used for bundling (fingerprinting has no dependencies).

 The plugin requires Jekyll version 3 or 4.
-It is tested with Ruby MRI 2.7 and later.
+It is tested with CRuby 2.7 and later.

 The plugin works with Jekyll's watch mode (auto-regeneration, Jekyll option `--watch`), but not with incremental feature enabled (Jekyll